Grants to pay off student loans

 National Institutes of Health (NIH) Loan Repayment Programs

 The National Institutes of Health (NIH) Loan Repayment Programs are for various health industries.
 You don’t have to work for the NIH to qualify, and you could get up to $50,000 a year for a total of two years if you conduct research the NIH defines as “critical.”
+Critical research depends on whether you are or aren’t an NIH employee.

-The critical research topics include:
+The critical research topics for NIH employees include:

 Need money for college?